yoshidayasutaka/mcp/README.md

 See individual server READMEs for specific requirements and configuration options.

+**Note about performance when using `uvx` _"@latest"_ suffix:**

+Using the _"@latest"_ suffix checks and downloads the latest MCP server package from pypi every time you start your MCP clients, but it comes with a cost of increased initial load times.
+If you want to minimize the initial load time, remove _"@latest"_ and manage your uv cache yourself using one of these approaches:

+ - `uv cache clean <tool>`: where {tool} is the mcp server you want to delete from cache and install again (e.g.: "awslabs.lambda-mcp-server") (remember to remove the '<>').
+ - `uvx <tool>@latest`: this will refresh the tool with the latest version and add it to the uv cache.

 ### Running MCP servers in containers

 _This example uses docker with the "awslabs.nova-canvas-mcp-server and can be repeated for each MCP server_